seohsirk/next-supabase-ai-template/README.md

 This command will run both the web application and the Supabase container.
 If the Supabase container is already running, it will only start the web application.

+Please refer to `apps/web/README.md` for more information about the web application.

 ## Architecture

 This project uses Turborepo to manage multiple packages in a single repository.